Modern History Playlist

 Prelims Strategy Tips

-Second Round Table Conference (1931)
+Second Round Table Conference (1931): Constitutional Impasse

 Key Aspects of Second Round Table Conference

 | Congress Representation | M.K.
-Gandhi (sole representative) |
+Gandhi (sole representative) | Confirmed Congress's centrality as the voice of India. |

-| Outcome | Failed due to communal disagreements; no settlement reached |
+| Outcome | Failed; no settlement reached | Gandhi relaunched Civil Disobedience Movement (1932). |

 Fun Facts

-Winston Churchill mocked Gandhi as a 'half-naked fakir'.
+Winston Churchill mocked Gandhi as a 'half-naked fakir' .

 Mains Key Points